I think a got bad brake master

 • 1 POST

-Driving truck stepped on brakes pedal went to floor.
-No leaking fluid, master full.
-With engine off full pedal.
-With engine running pedal goes to floor.
+Driving truck stepped on brakes pedal went to floor. no leaking fluid, master full. with engine off full pedal. with engine running pedal goes to floor.

 ABS light been on for a while before problem.

-Monday, February 22nd, 2021 AT 5:41 PM (Merged)
+Feb 22, 2021 at 5:41 PM (Merged)

 KASEKENNY